onap/doc/docs/platform/architecture/index.rst

 #.
 ONAP shared utilities provide utilities for the support of the ONAP
    components.

+Microservice BUS (MSB) is obsolete from Montreal release.
+Its function has been replaced by Istio Service Mesh, Ingress and IdAM (Keycloak) for secure internal and external communications and security authentication and authorization.

 Information Model and framework utilities continue to evolve to harmonize the topology, workflow, and policy models from a number of SDOs including ETSI NFV MANO, ETSI/3GPP, O-RAN, TM Forum SID, ONF Core, OASIS TOSCA, IETF,